neelansh15/Nuxt-Content-Blog/content/posts/post3.md

 ---

 # What is ReactJS?
-Some text here to fill up the space.
 ReactJS which is a framework for Javascript.
+Crikey, it's very popular!